 eLeaP’s Observation Checklist Can Support Training

-If you manage a restaurant, whether its a franchise or independent entity, whatever your organization’s size (five employees or five hundred), eLeaP’s learning management system (LMS) can help you scale up your food safety training. eLeaP’s new Observation Checklist are a great way to get started.
+If you manage a restaurant, whether its a franchise or independent entity, whatever your organization’s size (five employees or five hundred), eLeaP’s learning management system (LMS) can help you scale up your food safety training. eLeaP’s new Observation Checklist are a great way to get started with service industry training.

 Observation checklists allow you to observe and document the progress of learners and team members.
 They are a consistent and simple way to improve skills and documentation.
 By using eLeaP’s observation checklist, you several supervisors can share assessments of employees; accumulate longitudinal data on employees and their progress; and assign essential training courses to respond to employee’s deficits.
 For example, if you have an employee who consistently fails to wash their hands between clients, this can be recorded and a hand washing refresher course can be assigned.
 Likewise, if you discover that your employees are not properly handling raw foods, especially meat, or engaging in practices that may result in cross-contamination, you can automatically issue training recommend additional training courses and track their progress.
 Restaurants and other food service providers can also use checklist to train employees to follow all local health guidelines, which in many municipalities can be difficult to follow and monitor.
 Indeed, while it may not seem dangerous, in many municipalities, simply failing to cover on one’s lemon slices on a bar can result in an infraction and lower one’s over all grade.